Soungj94/Study-Room/React udemy /section3.md

 - takeaway: when you look at your code through the console, it's mostly html codes.However, React makes up different features by using it's built in codes such as children, etc...

 #### JSX in detail

+- jsx codes won't show on dev tool, thanks for the behind the scene transformation
+- previous react would need to import react plus the code that we had to write was not easy to read..

+#### organizing component files

+-